kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ Did you forgot a ']' to match the `[` token? - start: 404, end: 407
 ✖ ',' expected - start: 404, end: 407
 ✖ ',' expected - start: 404, end: 407
+✖ The parser expected to find a '}' to match the '{' token here - start: 404, end: 407
 ✖ The left hand side of the arrow is not destructible  - start: 404, end: 407 ✖ Expected a `;` - start: 409, end: 410
 ✖ Declaration or statement expected - start: 409, end: 410